 An Italian family get a signature tower.

-Completed in 2008 by Aiolou Architects (Eleni Tsigarida and Jamie Anderson), this seafront holiday home is the renovation of an old tower house in the beautiful small harbor of Aghios Dimitrios in Mani.
-The building was originally part of a walled complex on the seafront and was probably the outhouse of the bigger and very prominent Christeas Tower that overlooks Aghios Dimitrios.
+Completed in 2008 by Aiolou Architects (Eleni Tsigarida and Jamie Anderson), this seafront holiday home is the renovation of an old tower house in the beautiful small harbor of Agios Dimitrios in Mani.
+The building was originally part of a walled complex on the seafront and was probably the outerhouse of the bigger and very prominent Christeas Tower that overlooks Aghios Dimitrios.
 It used to have three stories but the upper floor was severely damaged during a big earthquake in the early 20th century.
 It was demolished and roofed above the second story with a pitched tiled roof.